dvillarama/backsnap/README.md

 # Backsnap

-Utility for backing up and restoring AWS databases and snapshots accross regions.
+Utility for backing up and restoring AWS databases and snapshots across regions.

 ## Installation